haveacar/Python_Backportertool/README.md

 # Backporter

-Backporter is a Python-based tool that streamlines the process of applying patches to files.
+Backporter is a Python-based tool designed for Linux systems that streamlines the process of applying patches to files.
 It efficiently reads files, detects differences between two file versions, and applies these differences as a patch to a target file.
-This tool is especially useful for managing file version control and updating processes.
+Optimized for Linux file systems and commands, this tool is particularly useful for managing file version control and updating processes in Linux environments.

 ## Features